SOS-CER/SOS-CER.github.io/_projects/labs/12-lab/12-lab-test.md

 ---
-title: CSC216 Lab 12 - Graphical User Interfaces
+title: CSC 217 Lab 12 - Graphical User Interfaces
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab12]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab12]
-description: CSC216 Lab 12 - Testing
+description: CSC 217 Lab 12 - Testing
 navigation: on
 pagegroup: 12-lab
 ---

-# CSC216 Lab 12 Testing
+# CSC 217 Lab 12 Testing
 {% include iconHeader.html type="unitTest,systemTest" %}
 As with any software development project, you must test your code to know if it meets the [requirements](12-lab-requirements) and [design](12-lab-design).
 You have run black box tests on your new functionality and bug fixes.
 Now you will ensure no regressions in functionality and ensure that you're maintaining sufficient coverage `PackScheduler`.